petarov/Reddit2X/README.md

 Reddit2X
 ==========================

 A set of cloud functions that help automate a synchronization workflow from `Reddit` to `X (Twitter)` or _Xwitter_.
-You can use this to have your subreddit posts automatically get posted to your Twitter profile.
+You can use this to have a subreddit's posts automatically get posted to your Xwitter profile.

 # How does it work?

 It uses `Firestore` and `Functions` to synchronize and publish posts on regular intervals.